naveen-sekhar/SBOM-Hosting/README.md

 - Automatically identify dependencies and components in source code or binaries
 - Scan for known vulnerabilities (CVEs) using trusted databases
 - Support bulk and individual software scans (applications, Docker images, etc.)
-- Create HTML and JSON reports for visibility and auditing
+- Create HTML and JSON reports for visualizing and auditing

 ## 📦 Features